scalaj/scalaj-collection/README.markdown

 ## Requirements

-scalaj-collection requires Scala 2.8.0.
+scalaj-collection requires Scala 2.9.x or Scala 2.10.x.

 ## Installation

 ### sbt

-If you're using simple-build-tool, simply add the following line to your project file:
+If you're using sbt, simply add the following line to your project file:

-    val scalaj_collection = "org.scalaj" %% "scalaj-collection" % "1.2"
+    libraryDependencies += "org.scalaj" %% "scalaj-collection" % "1.3"

 ### Maven